khadazhaia/house-prices-regression/README.md

 ## Data Preprocessing (Clean)

-Focuses on transforming the raw dataset into a form suitable for modeling.

 Tasks Performed:

 Handled missing values and inconsistent entries.
 Encoded categorical variables and normalized numeric features.

 ## Model Evaluation

-Explores and compares different regression models to predict house sale prices.

 Models Tried: